 Use the MFA Policies page to create, update, or delete multi-factor authentication (MFA) policies.
-Once a policy has been created, you can refer to it in authentication or registration flows designed in PingOne, PingOne DaVinci, or the PingOne MFA API.
+After creating an MFA policy, you can refer to it in any authentication or registration flow designed in PingOne, PingOne DaVinci, or the PingOne MFA API.

 - When defining an authentication policy in PingOne, you can add an MFA step and select the Use Default Policy option.
 This means that the authentication policy will use whatever MFA policy is currently set to be the default MFA policy for the environment.